igormiguell/KernelSU/website/docs/guide/rescue-from-bootloop.md

 #### AB update

 KernelSU's module updates are based on the Android system's AB update mechanism used in OTA updates.
-When you install a new module or update an existing one, it doesn't directly modify the currently used module file.
+When you install a new module or update an existing one, it won't directly modify the currently used module file.
 Instead, all modules are integrated into a new update image.
-After the system is restarted, it'll attempt to boot using this new update image.
+After the system is restarted, it will attempt to boot using this new update image.
 If the Android system boots successfully, the modules will be effectively updated.

 Therefore, the simplest and most commonly used method to recover your device is to **force a reboot**.
-If you're unable to boot the system after installing a module, you can press and hold the power button for more than 10 seconds, and the system will automatically reboot.
-After the reboot, it'll return to the state before the module update, and any previously updated modules will be automatically disabled.
+If you're unable to start your system after flashing a module, you can press and hold the power button for more than 10 seconds, and the system will automatically reboot.
+After rebooting, it will return to the state before the module update, and any previously updated modules will be automatically disabled.

 #### Rescue by pressing Volume down button